 They can go straight from freezer to steamer when you ready to eat them.
 Steam on high heat for 5 minutes and they are as good as new

 You can use active dry yeast, but make sure to rehydrate the yeast in water or milk with 1 tsp of sugar.
-It will dissolves and be all foamy, about 10 minutes.
-If it's not, your yeast is not longer good.
+It will dissolve and be all foamy, about 10 minutes.
+If it's not, your yeast is no longer good.
 You can add the rest of the sugar into the dough later

-You can also replace all 300 gr of all-purpose flour with cake flour or premixed Hongkong/Vietnamese bao flour and omit the wheat starch/corn starch.
+You can also replace all 300 gr of all-purpose flour and 60 gr cornstarch/wheat starch with 360 gr of cake flour or premixed Hongkong/Vietnamese bao flour and omit the wheat starch/corn starch.